kapiado/kapiado.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Katrina Apiado is a current Blended Master's student at California Polytechnic State University, San Luis Obispo.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hello 👋 I'm Katrina!

+I am a current Blended Master's student at California Polytechnic State University, San Luis Obispo with an expected graduation in June 2024.
+With a blend of industrial engineering expertise and advanced data analytics skills, I am passionate about leveraging technology and data-driven insights to optimize processes and drive business growth.
 {style="text-align: justify;"}